 ASL 201 - American Deaf Culture and Community

 This course provides a thorough analysis of the development of Deaf culture in the United States of America.
 Topics include: education of the D/deaf; Deaf films, theaters and clubs; preservation of American Sign Language; technology and services in the Deaf community; cochlear implantation.
 The student's acculturation process is facilitated by active participation in the Rochester Deaf community.
-This course fulfills the MCC requirement for a humanities elective.
-Three class hours.
-(SUNY-FL)
+This course is taught in ASL.

 Course Learning Outcomes

 1.Summarize how Deaf culture has developed in the United States of America.

 2.Identify important historical events in the Deaf community in the United States.

 3.Correctly identify culturally appropriate participation in Deaf clubs and events.